JPMorgan Global Core Real Assets (LSE:JARA) Retained Earnings: £-148.71 Mil (As of Aug. 2025)

 JPMorgan Global Core Real Assets Business Description

 JPMorgan Global Core Real Assets Ltd is a closed-ended investment company.
-Its investment objective is to provide shareholders with stable income and capital appreciation from exposure to a globally diversified portfolio of Core Real Assets.
+Previously, its investment objective was to provide shareholders with stable income and capital appreciation from exposure to a globally diversified portfolio of Core Real Assets.
 Its portfolio spans the entire scope of core real assets, namely Infrastructure (Utilities, Bulk Storage, Fixed Transport, Energy); Transportation (Maritime, Aviation, Energy Logistics, Rail); and Real Estate (Retail, Office, Industrial, Residential).
+Currently, the company is in managed wind-down, with its investment objective being to realise all existing assets in the company's portfolio in an orderly manner and make timely returns of capital to shareholders.